413911 March 25, 2025 17:39 ICMarkets Market News

 Overall momentum of the chart: Bearish

-Supporting reasons: Identified as a pullback support that aligns with a 78.6% Fibonacci projection, indicating a key level where the price could stabilize once more.
+Supporting reasons: Identified as an overlap support that aligns with a 61.8% Fibonacci retracement, indicating a potential level where the price could stabilize once again.

 Supporting reasons: Identified as a swing-high resistance, indicating a potential area that could halt any further upward movement.